██████╗ █████╗ ██╗ ██╗

 3.

-Exposes an MCP server — Claude Code, Cursor, or any MCP client can query and add to your knowledge base
+Exposes an MCP server — Claude Code and other MCP clients can query and add to your knowledge base

 Your data stays on your machine.
 Nothing is sent anywhere unless you configure an API key.